 This course is designed as an introduction to techniques and practices in sculpture.
 Students will experiment with various processes and sculptural methods.
 Possibilities include assemblage, welded metal, plaster, clay, plastics, cardboard, and paper.
-Materials fee.
+Small materials fee.
 No text.
 Repeatable for credit.
-Prerequisite: none
+Pre-requisite: none